jcu/cookbook/README.md

    git tag v9.9.9
    ```

-1. Publish to NPM via:
+1. Publish to NPM via the following:

    ```sh
    yarn publish
    ```

+   Don't set a `New version` at this time.
+We'll update it ourselves in a
+   moment.

 1. Update the working version number in the source code: